korelogic/webhooks/README.markdown

 	]

 This is simply an array that contains object representing `Target Section` fields and their associated values for this entry.

+DELETE payloads, however, differ as they only provide the entry id of the delete record:

+	[
+		{
+			"id":"1"
+		}
+	]

 ### Headers
 Here are the following HTTP headers that are sent along each notification.
 This list may change in the future.